DSCI-310-2025/dsci-310-group-python2/README.md

 Go to http://localhost:8888/ and go to the terminal and type `make all` to run the analysis.
 If you want to redo the analysis, you can run `make clean` to reset all the resulting files.

+To view the resulting analysis, go to the `analysis` directory and open the `bill-classification-analysis.html` file.
+This will show the results and discussion of the bill classification analysis.

 #### List of Dependencies Needed to Run

 - python (version 3.11)